Tyrrrz/route-descriptor/README.md

 ### Routes without parameters

 You can also create a static route, i.e. such that doesn't expect any parameters.
-Invoking it simply returns the original template:
+Invoking it simply returns the path without any replacements:

 ```ts
 import { route } from 'route-descriptor';